ScyllaDB University Live | Free Virtual Training Event

 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' carepet-scylla1

-The following commands execute the migrate main
+The following commands execute the migrate main function.

 NODE1=$(docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' carepet-scylla1)